 In fact, to avoid paying auto insurance rates that are higher than their rent, some Detroit drivers are opting out of buying car insurance altogether.
 Driving without insurance is illegal, and can cost around $700 in fines if caught "driving dirty" in Detroit.
 But with rates climbing past $2,000 a year for minimum coverage, some drivers would rather take the risk than shell out the cash now.

 Driving without insurance, however, is illegal with hefty fines and possible jail time.
-Another way is to compare auto insurance quotes from several carriers to find the best deal possible.
+Another way is to compare auto insurance rates from several insurers to find the best deal possible.
 It may still be expensive, but driving without insurance exposes you to significant risk.

 Men = $174